Magnitude 5.9 earthquake strikes south-central Alaska - ExBulletin

 Magnitude 5.9 earthquake strikes south-central Alaska

-The earthquake, which occurred across Cook Inlet from the Kenai Peninsula, was widely felt across much of the state, with reports coming in from as far away as Fairbanks, Kodiak and Valdez.
+The US Geological Survey said the quake had a depth of 158 km, which according to experts played a role in limiting its impact.
+However, tremors were felt across the state as people on the USGS portal reported feeling them as far afield as Fairbanks, Kodiak and Valdez.

-No immediate damage was reported in the aftermath of the quake, said seismologist Leah Jardine of the Alaska Earthquake Center.
+Seismologist Leah Jardine of the Alaska Earthquake Center told the Anchorage Daily News that no immediate damage was reported after the quake.

-“That was on the deeper side,” she said.
+“That was on the deeper side,” Ms. Gardene said.
 “If it were more shallow, it certainly would have been[causing damage]but it is not uncommon that those of this size, at this depth, do not cause any significant damage.”

-Jardine said the quake did not immediately appear to be a follow-up.
-Its epicenter was near where a 7.1-magnitude earthquake occurred in 2016, but Jardine said the quakes appeared to be separated enough that Tuesday’s quake was unlikely to have been an aftershock.
-The 2016 earthquake destroyed many homes on the Kenai Peninsula and damaged roads.
+The earthquake is rated as moderate, however, the richest magnitude of 5.9 is the highest on the scale after which the earthquake is interpreted as strong.

-Jardine said aftershocks from the smaller quake will occur in the coming days and weeks.
+Ms Jardine also told the outlet that it was unlikely that this earthquake was a follow-up to the 7.1 magnitude earthquakes in 2016 that wreaked havoc in Alaska, destroying homes and roads.
+However, the epicenter was very close to where the previous earthquake occurred.

 “There will be aftershocks,” she said.
 “But on average, it tends to be about a unit volume less than the main shock.
 Again, this is average and they could be the same size or very close to it. … It is certainly possible in the coming days into the week that there will be 4 degrees to be felt.”